verdaccio/verdaccio/wiki/dev/README.md

 # Contributing

-First of all 👏👏 thanks for visiting this page, for us means you are willing to contribute `verdaccio` and we are happy for that.
-Jumping into a unfamiliar code base is not easy but we are here to help you.
+First of all 👏👏 thanks for visiting this page, for us means you are willing contribute to `verdaccio` and we are happy for that.
+Jumping into an unfamiliar code base is not easy but we are here to help you.

 ## Comunication Channels

-If you are willing for asking we use two channels for discussions:
+If you are willing for asking, we use two channels for discussions:

 * [Public Gitter channel](https://gitter.im/verdaccio/)
 * [Contributors Slack channel](https://verdaccio-npm.slack.com) (unfortunately only by email invitation, you might ask in Gitter to be included)

-## Firts steps
+## First steps

 As a first glance verdaccio is a single repository, but there are many ways you might contribute and variety of technologies to practice.